Nu Xform

 The third parties in question belong to the following categories:

-⚫ Companies such as payment service providers that help us to process your subscription payments.
+⚫ Companies such as payment service providers that help us to process payments.

 ⚫ Professional service providers, such as email delivery suppliers, IT software providers, marketing and research agencies, analytics companies and website hosts who help us to run our business,